Eldeston/ESTN-Shaders/README.md

 * `presetDefnitions.fr` - The main global variable definitions.
 Contains data for the color of the sky, torches, clouds, togglables, and others.
 Edit with precise input.

+* `convertWin10.fr` - A special file made to convert certain glsl variables to hlsl.
+Do not mess with it as it may cause the shader to lose compatibility with Win10.

 All of these files are available in the `gl_assets` folder in both glsl(mobile) and hlsl(Win10) folders.

 ## License